New York City will stop collecting Social Security money from children in foster care

 Not having money, especially in a place as expensive as New York City, is one reason she returned to foster care, Perez said.

 Now 21 and the mother of a one-year-old daughter, she knows that eventually she'll need to leave foster care for good.
-In New York City, she can stay with her daughter until she's 24.
+In New York City, she can stay with her daughter until she finds a stable place to live.

 A few years ago, when Perez was first leaving foster care, she was told that, because of her various disabilities, Social Security had been sending her a monthly benefit check.
 It totaled several hundred dollars a month.